Blog

 • Programmatic control—Backup infrastructure versions alongside workloads as Ansible, Terraform, or native SDKs turn server commissioning, IP-address assignment, and BGP announcements into code.

-In the future, anomaly detection will likely be AI-driven, marking suspicious data patterns such as mass encryption writes, automatically snapshotting clean versions to prevent contamination in an out-of-band vault before contamination spreads.
-Protocols such as NVMe-over-Fabrics will shrink failover performance gaps as they promise to make remote-disk latencies indistinguishable from local NVMe.
-As these advances come, Melbicom’s network will slot neatly in because it already supports sub-millisecond inter-rack latencies inside key metros with high-bandwidth backbone trunks between.
+In the future, anomaly detection will likely be AI-assisted, marking suspicious data patterns such as mass encryption writes and snapshotting clean versions before contamination spreads.
+Protocols such as NVMe-over-Fabrics may narrow failover performance gaps for metro or colocated designs, although distance and protocol overhead still matter.
+As these advances mature, Melbicom’s network can support the design with multiple Tier III/IV data centers and high-bandwidth per-server options.

 Geography, Speed, and Automation: Make the Most of Every Minute